Daniel-T-Dada/vector-interview-app/README.md

 ## 🔒 Authentication Flow

-1. **Google OAuth**:
+1. **Google OAuth** (Recommended):

-   - User clicks "Sign in with Google"
+   - Click "Sign in with Google" for the fastest login experience
-   - Redirected to Google consent screen
+   - You'll be redirected to Google's secure consent screen
-   - After approval, redirected back to the application
+   - After approval, you're automatically redirected back to the application
-   - NextAuth.js creates a session
+   - No need to remember another password!

 2. **Email/Password**:
    - User enters email and password